 abilities, interests, needs, and learning styles.

-“The mission and vision of the EMSD #37 Early Childhood Program is to create a culture where all children are provided unique opportunities to explore and learn through play in a safe, nurturing, and inclusive environment while empowering families to be partners in every child’s learning experience.”
+“The mission and vision of the East Moline Early Learning Center is to create a culture where all children are provided unique opportunities to explore and learn through play in a safe, nurturing, and inclusive environment while empowering families to be partners in every child’s learning experience.”

-It is proven that a child's success in school is directly related to parent involvement in education.
+It is proven that a child's success in school is directly related to family engagement in education.
 Your child's success in school depends on you.
 Your involvement speaks loudly to your child that school is important!
-You can be involved in many ways.
-You can help in the lending library, go on field trips, read to a child during work time in class, cut out and/or assemble a project, come in a little early and help children with hats, coats, mittens, etc., show the children a craft or hobby that you do, write a short article for the newsletter, and/or serve on the Parent Advisory Council (see the parent involvement form for more ideas). *Due to the COVID-19 pandemic and our updated visitor policy, typical parent involvement activities are limited for the 20-21 school year.
+You can partner with us in many ways.
+You could be a guest reader, go on field trips, attend a family event or workshop, cut out and/or assemble a project, share a special interest or hobby with the children, write a short article for the newsletter, and/or serve on the Family Advisory Council that meets each month.